International Drug Policy Consortium

-The International Drug Policy Consortium (IDPC) is a global network of nearly 200 NGOs.
-IDPC's vision is described as "Drug policies that advance social justice and human rights".
-The IDPC secretariat has offices in London (UK), Amsterdam (Netherlands), Accra (Ghana) and Bangkok (Thailand).
+The International Drug Policy Consortium (IDPC) is a global network of more than 200 NGOs.
+IDPC's vision is "Drug policies that advance social justice and human rights."
+The IDPC secretariat has offices in London (UK), Amsterdam (Netherlands), Accra (Ghana), and Bangkok (Thailand).

 IDPC's advocacy positions are based on five core policy principles.
 These principles are that drug policies should: